 a.
 Students should respond that is makes it sweeter.

 a.
-If students cannot come to the conclusion that it will make skin darker or lighter, Facilitator can ask a direct question like, “Will it change the shade?
+If students cannot come to the conclusion that it will make skin darker or lighter, ask a direct question like, “Will it change the shade?
 Do you think it could change the color?”